-Sentinel Storage group of CGU's
+Sentinel Self-Storage group of CGU's

 - The cash flow projection includes specific estimates based on the expected life of the properties, with a growth rate of 4%.
-Given the location of the stores in this portfolio, over 20 stores in major markets and highly desirable locations in Canada, management believes that this growth rate is sustainable. - Cash flows were discounted at a pre-tax rate of 6.38% based on management's experience and the superior quality and location of these properties.
+Given the location of the stores in this portfolio, over 20 stores in major markets and highly desirable locations in Canada, management believes that this growth rate is sustainable, and is consistent with the CGU's historical growth rate. - Cash flows were discounted at a pre-tax rate of 6.38% based on management's experience and the superior quality and location of these properties.